jmlew/microfrontends-base-v1/README.md

 ### Building Angular Apps

-Uses the builder `ngx-build-plus:build` which extends the Angular CLI and combines scripts into a single bundle.
+Uses the builder `ngx-build-plus:build` (instead of the default `@nrwl/web:build`) which extends the Angular CLI and combines scripts into a single bundle.

 Add this to all Angular apps created in workspace.json: architect > build > builder config.

 See [here](https://www.npmjs.com/package/ngx-build-plus) for details.

 ### Build React Apps

+## Styling

+### Include shared SASS styles

+Shared SASS files are managed in the shared-ui-styles library.

+After creating a new lib or app which relies on common styling, add the path to this library to its SASS paths in order to import the styes:

+Paste into /architect/build/options:\
+`"stylePreprocessorOptions": {"includePaths": ["libs/shared/ui-styles/src/lib"]}`

+Import all styles at once into the global sass file of the library as `@import 'shared-ui-styles/all`;

+Then access specific modules as `@import 'shared-ui-styles/variables';`